DRE2N/DungeonsXL/README.md

 ## Compatibility
 ### Server
 DungeonsXL works with 1.8.8 and higher.
-However, support for 1.13 / 1.12.x / 1.11.x / 1.10.x / 1.9.x has a higher priority than support for 1.8.8.
+However, support for 1.13.x / 1.12.x / 1.11.x / 1.10.x / 1.9.x has a higher priority than support for 1.8.8.
 Old builds that support older versions are unusable for production environments.
 See [here](../../wiki/legacy-support) for detailed information.
 Some cosmetic features require the Spigot API and will therefore not work with CraftBukkit.

 ### Building information and dependencies
 Building DungeonsXL from source requires [Apache Maven](https://maven.apache.org/).
 Maven automatically fetches all dependencies and builds DungeonsXL; just run _build.bat_ or enter the command _mvn clean install_.

 #### DRECommons
 [DRECommons](https://github.com/DRE2N/DRECommons) is a util library for common tasks.
-DungeonsXL contains DRECommons 4.3.

 #### Caliburn API
 [Caliburn](https://github.com/DRE2N/CaliburnAPI) is an API to read custom items and mobs from config files.
-DungeonsXL contains Caliburn Beta 0.4.5.

 ### Java
 Make sure that your server uses Java 8 or higher.